-The month of September marks the 22nd birthday of the internet giant Google.

-In 1998, Google turned from a research project in Stanford to a search engine that grew to become a business worth billions.
+The month of September marks the birthday of the internet giant Google.
+In 1998, Google turned from a research project at Stanford to a search engine that went on to become a business worth billions.
 But, there’s a little confusion about Google’s birthday.
 In the past, Google itself has celebrated this historic day on various dates like September 7th, 8th, 4th, and 27th.

-There are rumors that Larry Page and Sergey Brin filed to incorporate Google on September 4th, 1998 and it was incorporated three days later.
+There are rumors that Larry Page and Sergey Brin filed for Google’s incorporation on September 4th, 1998 and it was incorporated three days later.
 It’s also reported that Google’s domain name was registered on September 15.

 On its website, Google writes:

 “When’s Google’s birthday?

 The company adds, “Still, while there’re some differing opinions about when to bust out the candles and cake, one fun fact is that our first doodle was posted even before Google was officially incorporated (August 30th, 1998 vs. September 4th, 1998).
 With a company that’s got fun as deeply embedded in its DNA as Google, it seems fitting that any function would be a real bash, if you will.”

 However, now, Google officially celebrates its birthday with a Google Doodle on September 27.
 It is said that Google changed and fixed a date to gain some media attention when Yahoo! started giving tough competition to Google.

 In their founders’ letter, Larry Page and Sergey Brin said: “Google is not a conventional company.
 We do not intend to become one.
 Throughout Google’s evolution as a privately held company, we have managed Google differently.”